Prologue

 Something had happened.

-She knew the veins and courses that laced the mantle of the earth.
-Carried along without form, her "self" raced along these subterranean streams that were at once there and not there.
-Though "raced" was a poor description of the actual meaning.
+She knew the veins and ley lines that laced the mantle of the earth.
+Carried along without form, her “self” raced along these subterranean streams that were at once there and not there.
+Though “raced” hardly approached the actual meaning.
 She traveled as if through the dark ocean depths, in the midst of nothing but the chaos of oblivion, with nothing but the weight of that oblivion surrounding her.

 Sanshi plunged forward in her mind and with all her might.
 Far in the distance she set the bright, vivid splash of golden light in her sights.

-Pressing forward through the veins of the earth, she rose as if to sea level.
-Bursting from a dragon's lair she rode a current of air, flying forth and soaring high.
-So great was her velocity that the world above the ground shrouded in mist and quickly lost shape and form.
+Pressing through the ley lines, she rose like a bubble rising to sea level.
+Riding the rising current of air, she burst forth from a “dragon hole” and soared high into the sky.
+So great was her velocity that the ground was soon shrouded in mist and lost its shape and form.

 The golden light grew stronger.
 Gleaming, sparkling, growing all the more brilliant, illuminating her vision and then filling the entirety of her vision with light.

 A golden color like twilight.
-The moment she slipped into the dusky, golden darkness, Sanshi was soundly thrashed and ejected from it.
+The moment she slipped into the dusky, golden darkness, Sanshi was forcibly thrown free—

 Her flesh crawled with fear.
-It so closely resembled the golden fruit torn from the silver branch right before her eyes so long ago.
-I've lost him again.
+This was so reminiscent of the golden fruit torn from the silver branch right before her eyes so long ago.
+I’ve lost him again.
 Feelings of despair greater than any of her anxieties assailed her senses.

-She leapt from her stream.
+She leapt from her ley line.
 Hakkei Palace stood before her.
-The distortions of the atmosphere were so great that the tiles along the rooftops bent and buckled.
+The distortions in the atmosphere were so great that the tiles along the rooftops bent and buckled.
 Beyond the roofs of the palace the sky was as black as the grave.

-A shoku.
-A small shoku uniquely brought forth by the scream of a kirin.
+This was a shoku.
+A shoku uniquely brought forth by the scream of a kirin.

-She spotted a distant shadow, as if it'd been thrown into the center of the undulations.
-The shadow of a jet-black beast.
+Sanshi spotted a distant shadow in the midst of the undulations, the wavering silhoueette of a jet-black beast.
 Its mane cast off a faint glint of light.

 "Taiki!"

-The wavering palace.
-The gardens shimmering in the warped air.
-The twisted and tortured arbor.
-And leaning beside the arbor, a bent and twisted silhouette.
+The wavering palace—the gardens shimmering in the warped air—the twisted and tortured arbor—and leaning beside the arbor, a crabbed and contorted silhouette.

 Sanshi's gaze flashed across the horizon.
 The gate was closing.
 Without a moment's hesitation she jumped, dissolved her form, and closed in pursuit.